Model United Nations of the University of Chicago

 Model United Nations of the University of Chicago (MUNUC) is a high school Model UN conference hosted by the University of Chicago in downtown Chicago, Illinois.

 Established in 1988, MUNUC is a four-day conference traditionally held from the first Thursday of February to the first Sunday of February, featuring nearly three-thousand delegates from across the United States and nations around the world, including Mexico and China.
 Each conference has an opening ceremony and keynote speaker; at the 32nd session in 2020, the keynote speaker was President Barack Obama's Senior Adviser to the President, David Axelrod.
 MUNUC is the largest conference hosted in the midwestern United States.
-MUNUC also hosts international conferences in China and India.
+MUNUC also assists in hosting WEMUN Expo, where it collaborates with other conferences to host Asia's largest Model UN conference.
 It has been ranked the 2nd best high school Model UN conference in the United States and is considered one of the largest and most prestigious high school level Model UN conferences in the world.

 Due to the COVID-19 pandemic, the 34th annual session was held virtually from February 3-6, 2022.

 About MUNUC

-The Model United Nations of the University of Chicago is a collegiate Model UN organization of undergraduates at the University of Chicago, founded in 1988.
+The Model United Nations of the University of Chicago is a collegiate Model UN organization of undergraduates at the University of Chicago, co-founded in 1988 by Michael Volchok and Maneesh Arora.
 For thirty-two years, the organization has hosted an annual conference (MUNUC) for high school students across the United States and the world.

 At MUNUC, high school students assume the roles of member states of the United Nations or government officials of various international and national bodies, crafting and debating policies to solve a variety of political, social, and economic global issues.
 The 33rd session will feature six categories of thirty-three total committees.